MindCORE Summer Fellowship Program

 Under the supervision of faculty and program staff, students participate in:

-- A 1-week introductory workshop on interdisciplinary research in cognitive science, including a short programming course
+- A 1-week introductory workshop on interdisciplinary research in cognitive science

 - Weekly lunches for research discussions & faculty seminars